Seen a property for sale? Think it could be the one?

 If there are any inconvenient truths the seller doesn’t want to disclose, do your best to find them out.
-It's your money you're considering parting with, after all!
+It's a large sum of money you're considering parting with, after all!

 To try and help, we've put together some questions to ask when viewing a house.